Bee0933/reddit-r-news-pipeline/README.md

 - Services Updates: configures updates on services running on the Droplets, including the monitoring setup.

 ## Infrastructure Setup
+ >  🚨 Note! :
+    > The entire automation process can be fully automated using GitHub Actions.
+By including the necessary commands from the [`Makefile`](ansible/Makefile), the playbooks can be executed automatically whenever a change is pushed to the repository.
+However, for the initial setup, I preferred running the commands locally to ensure a smooth and controlled environment setup.

 <!-- <img src="static/r-worldnews-dashboard.png" alt="Dashboard" width="70%"/> -->